ABOUT ERICA WESTPHAL, LMFT, PMH-C

 I’m a Licensed Marriage and Family Therapist and certified in Perinatal Mental Health.
 I’m also a wife, a mother, and a cancer survivor.
 While my clinical training is foundational to my work, my lived experience also shapes how I show up in therapy.

-For clients navigating cancer — whether personally or as a caregiver — this often means less explaining and more understanding from the start.
+Especially for clients navigating cancer — whether personally or as a caregiver — this often means less explaining and more understanding from the start.
 There’s space here to talk honestly about fear, uncertainty, and the emotional impact that can linger long after active treatment ends.

 A collaborative and grounded approach

 I don’t see myself as the expert on your life, but as a partner as you move toward greater clarity and confidence.
+We’ll look at patterns — in thoughts, behaviors, and relationships — that may be keeping you stuck, and practice workable changes so you can respond more intentionally and in ways that reflect what matters most to you, even when emotions are intense.

 I may not be the best fit if you’re looking for a highly directive or prescriptive approach, or if you’re hoping therapy will do the work for you.
 I value honesty, reflection, and shared responsibility — and aim to create a space that feels genuine, safe, and human.

-specializing in:
+Specializing in:

 If you’re wondering what comes next